OPIOID INFORMATION SESSIONS

 Following the general presentation there will be an opportunity for those who are interested to stay longer and receive THN training and be distributed a kit.
 Lists of Addictions and Mental Health resources that currently exist in the various rural communities will be shared during the presentations, in order to provide some specific options for people who may require support.

-The Session Schedule is as follows: (attached social media posters are also available below)
+The remaining Sessions are as follows: (attached social media posters are also available below)

 · October 2: Raymond (7:00-8:00)